sunand619/Aruba_CUDA/README.md

 1)final_aruba1.txt : Test Dataset

+Main Task: To predict activity change points in Aruba Dataset.

+Window size: While predicting a datapoint whether or nor it is an activity change point, in the test dataset, we have considered a fixed number of points (Window size) above and below the point which is to be predicted and compute a dot product of the probabilities of its activities which are obtained after going through Deep Learning network.
+The dot product is between window size set above the datapoint and the window size set below the datapoint.
+Our idea is that the value of the dot product if found to low increases the datapoint to be a change point of activity.

 2)BILSTM : Contains the CUDA code for data parallelization for various BiLstm models.

    BILSTM_model_aruba_10.h5 : Contains the extracted weights and parameters from a trained bilstm network of window size 10.